RigoBlock/rigoblock-monorepo/CONTRIBUTING.md

 ### Getting started

-1. Fork `RigoBlock/rigoblock-monorepo`
+1. Fork `RigoBlock/rigoblock-monorepo`.
-2. Clone your fork
+2. Clone your fork.
 3. Follow the [installation & build steps](https://github.com/RigoBlock/rigoblock-monorepo#installation) in the repo's top-level README.
-5. Open a PR against the `master` branch and describe the change you are intending to undertake in the PR description.
+4. Open a PR against the `master` branch and describe the change you are intending to undertake in the PR description.
 Also add the `in progress` label.

 Before submitting the PR for review, make sure:

--   It passes our linter checks (`yarn lint`)
+-   It passes our linter checks. (`yarn lint`)
--   It doesn't break any unit test (`yarn test:unit`)
+-   It doesn't break any unit test. (`yarn test:unit`)
+-   If you are contributing to the [contracts](https://github.com/RigoBlock/rigoblock-monorepo/tree/master/packages/contracts#contracts) package, pull requests without unit tests will not be accepted.

 Branch names should be prefixed with `fix`, `feature` or `refactor`.